Key takeaways:

 There may also be other fees associated with the purchase of mutual fund units such as transaction fees, trading fees and brokerage fees.

 But while it can be tempting to react to short-term market turbulence by revising your portfolio, the key to successful investing is to keep your focus on the long term.
-By staying true to your long-term investment strategy, you'll be better able to weather the short-term bumps and turns of market volatility that every investor faces along their investment journey.
+By staying true to your long-term investment strategy, you'll be better equipped to weather the short-term bumps and turns of market volatility that every investor faces along their investment journey.